ouya2/code-tests/momenton-flat-hirachical-data/README.md

 The company only has one CEO.

 #Future Improvement
-Recursive function can have impact on performance when the hierachy is complicated, potentially the loop iteration or streaming can be used to go through the csv file.
+Recursive function can have impact on performance when the hierarchy is complicated, potentially the loop iteration or streaming can be used to go through the csv file.

 # Compile & Run
+The project can be compiled with command:
+    gradle clean install

+The company data is copied to a CSV file, the first line of the csv should be the header of each field. e.g: Employee Name.

+The run command:

+java -jar organisationLoader.jar -f [path to CSV file]